Ukraine

 Risk Level: Current Crisis

-Russian forces have perpetrated possible war crimes and crimes against humanity during their invasion in Ukraine.
-Ukrainian and Russian forces have also committed potential crimes in the Donbas region since 2014.
+Russian forces have perpetrated possible war crimes and crimes against humanity since their invasion of Ukraine.
+Ukrainian forces have also committed potential war crimes.

 BACKGROUND:

-Since 24 February 2022, when Russian Armed Forces invaded Ukraine, cities and towns in central, eastern and southern areas of the country have been bombarded with indiscriminate explosive weapons.
-The UN verified more than 8,000 civilian deaths, including over 438 children, in the first year of the conflict while emphasizing that the actual figure is considerably higher.
-The conflict has caused a massive humanitarian crisis, displacing over 14 million people, including more than 7.6 million who fled to neighboring countries, and leaving 18 million in need of assistance.
+On 24 February 2022 Russian Armed Forces launched a full-scale invasion of Ukraine.
+Since then, cities and towns across the country have been bombarded with indiscriminate explosive weapons and Russian forces have perpetrated likely war crimes against the civilian population, including indiscriminate attacks, systematic use of torture and sexual and gender-based violence.
+The UN has verified more than 11,973 civilian deaths since the start of the conflict while emphasizing that there are likely thousands of unverified casualties.
+The conflict has caused a massive humanitarian crisis, displacing at least 10 million people, including more than 6.5 million who have fled to neighboring countries.

-Fighting continues along frontlines in Donetsk and Luhansk oblasts, a region collectively known as Donbas where conflict has been ongoing since 2014 after a pro-European change of power in Kyiv prompted the Russian government to militarily support majority-ethnic Russian separatists.
-Despite multiple rounds of peace talks, the armed conflict between the separatists and the Ukrainian government has killed 14,000 people and displaced millions.
-International monitors have documented both sides committing violations that may amount to war crimes, including torture, indiscriminate shelling of civilian areas and the use of indiscriminate weapons.
-The International Criminal Court (ICC) has also previously found evidence of war crimes and crimes against humanity in Donbas.
+Intense fighting also continues in Donetsk and Luhansk oblasts, a region collectively known as Donbas, and international monitors have documented both sides committing violations that may amount to war crimes.
+Conflict has been ongoing in Donbas since 2014 after a pro-European change of power in Kyiv prompted the Russian government to militarily support majority-ethnic Russian separatists.
+An estimated 14,000 people were killed and millions displaced between 2014-2022 and the International Criminal Court (ICC) found evidence of war crimes and crimes against humanity.

 RECENT DEVELOPMENTS: